ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching

+Furthermore, ArchesClimate directly inherits the biases present in the training climate model data from the IPSL-CM6A-LR.
+A significant issue is the underprediction of variance across several critical variables, which may limit the model's ability to capture extreme events.
+Furthermore, the set of state variables contains only a small proportion of the oceanic variables, which limits the interactions between the atmosphere and the ocean that can be studied.
+We trained a single model on a short time period that contained a large amount of data to better evaluate the model's learning limits.
+Finally, the ability to conduct comprehensive model ablations and hyperparameter sensitivity analyses was constrained by the high computational resource requirements necessary for training and evaluation.

 Our work opens several new directions of research.
-Using members generated from ArchesClimate, we believe it will be possible to temporally and spatially downscale using similar generative methods to enable analysis at higher resolutions.
+Using members generated from ArchesClimate, we believe it will be possible to temporally and spatially downscale these members using similar generative methods to enable analysis at higher resolutions.
 Further work also includes training on longer experiments such as the Coupled Model Inter-comparison Project experiment \textit{historical} simulations that span several hundred years.
 By extending ArchesClimate to multi-decadal climate simulations, we can assess if it can emulate inter-annual variability at long timescales \citep{jainImportanceInternalVariability2023}.
 Expanding the forcings already used in ArchesClimate, interpolation between longer experiments can be investigated to help climate scientists explore previously untested future climate scenarios.